yi-ting-wu/Multi-ion-Sensing-Model/README.md

   * The study used **AMD GPU(RX570)** to train the model,

-    but the setting is complicated, hence, it's recommended to use CPU or Nvidia GPU.
+    but the setting is complicated, hence, it's recommended to use CPU or NVIDIA GPU.

   * The following is a tutorial using **AMD GPU** to train the model :